Catster logo

 3. Booby-Trap Your Plants

-Also known as remote punishment, booby-trapping your plants allows you to train your cat not to eat your plants.
-This is preferable to punishing your cat since you want your cat to associate the punishment with the plant and not with you.
+Also known as remote punishment, booby-trapping your plants allows you to train your cat not to eat them.
+This is preferable to punishing your cat since you want them to associate the punishment with the plant and not with you.

-You can use something like the PetSafe SSSCAT Motion-Activated Cat Spray.
-This affordable device has an infrared sensor that detects when your cat gets close and releases a harmless, odorless spray that scares your cat away from the plant, teaching it not to go near.
+You can use something like a Motion-Activated Cat Spray – a device that has an infrared sensor that detects when your cat gets close and releases a harmless, odorless spray that scares your cat away from the plant.

 4. Plant Citrus Peels

-Cats absolutely hate citrus.
-Plus, it’s toxic to them.
+Cats hate citrus, and it’s toxic to them.
 So, citrus sprays or oils aren’t a great option.
-If they touch your cat, it could have a reaction.
+If they touch your cat, they could have an adverse reaction.

-Instead, try planting a few citrus peels from a lemon or orange in the soil with your plant.
+Instead, place a few citrus peels from a lemon or orange in the soil with your plant.
 The smell from these will deter your cat and should put an end to the plant-eating.

 Image Credit: congerdesign, Pixabay